-Budget amendments were adopted during the year ended June 30, 2022 for the General Fund to better reflect actual operations as they evolved through the fiscal year.
-Amendments included increases in projected ad valorem and sales tax revenues and decreases in MFP funding due to a decrease in student enrollment.
+Budget amendments were adopted during the year ended June 30, 2023 for the General Fund to better reflect actual operations as they evolved through the fiscal year.
+Amendments included increases in projected sales tax revenues and decreases in ad valorem taxes and decreases in MFP funding due to a decrease in student enrollment.
 Additionally, there were amendments to decrease expenditures related to various instructional and education programs, along with an increase to charter school appropriations.